Whipple10m/pyfzreader/README.md

 The following types of data records are supported by the reader and decoded into a Python dictionary: `Run Header`, `10m event`, `HV measurement`, `Tracking status`, and `10m frame`.
 In addition, `CCD data` records are recognized by the reader but no data is decoded, and a minimal dictionary is returned as described below.
 All other records result in the return of a dictionary with the following elements:

 - `'record_type'`: `'unknown'`
 - `'bank_id'`: Four character string describing the data bank from the ZEBRA file.
-This corresponds to the bank name given in [GDF FORTRAN code](https://github.com/Whipple10m/GDF/blob/24572fc741a8f360979dd816c0fdd3b668558353/gdf.for#L1048), for example `'CCCC'` would correspond to the CCD bank.
+This corresponds to the bank name given in [GDF FORTRAN code](https://github.com/Whipple10m/GDF/blob/24572fc741a8f360979dd816c0fdd3b668558353/gdf.for#L1048), for example `'MEEM'` would correspond to the Monte-Carlo event bank.

 For each of the six recognized record types, the reader will return a dictionary containing at least the following items: